Galaxies99/alpha-protein/docs/data_preparation.md

        └── *.npy
    ```

-3. Execute our data preprocessing python file to divide data files into three parts:
+3. Execute our data preprocessing python file to divide data files into three parts according to the `reference.json` file in the data folder:
    * Training data: 80%
    * Evaluation data: 10%
    * Testing data: 10%